In Exercises 29–32, use the given sample space or construct the r... | Channels for Pearson+

 Sample Space

-A sample space is the set of all possible outcomes of a random experiment.
-In this context, the sample space consists of all combinations of boys (b) and girls (g) when a couple has three children.
-For this scenario, the sample space is represented as {bbb, bbg, bgb, bgg, gbb, gbg, ggb, ggg}, which includes eight distinct outcomes.
+The sample space is the set of all possible outcomes of a random experiment.
+In the context of having four children, the sample space includes all combinations of boys and girls, represented as sequences like 'GGGB', 'GBGG', etc. Understanding the sample space is crucial for calculating probabilities, as it provides the foundation for determining how many favorable outcomes exist.

 Recommended video: